jakenguyen0118/ruby-classes-lecture/ruby-classes-part2/README.md

 my_recipe.cook
 ```

-- Here the Child class (Fish) inherits from the Parent class (Recipe).
+- Here the Child class (`FishRecipe`) inherits from the Parent class (`Recipe`).
-- The Child class overrides the Parent class cook method.
+- The child class overrides the Parent class cook method.
 - Within the Child class cook method, we call super which will call the cook method from the Parent class Recipe.

-## Ta-da moment :rocket:
+## Ta-da moment 🎉

-Even if you do specify a superclass for your class, that superclass (Vehicle) probably inherits from Object.
+Even if you do specify a superclass for your class, that superclass (`Vehicle`) probably inherits from Object.
 That means almost every Ruby object, directly or indirectly, has Object as a superclass!
 Ruby does this because the Object class defines dozens of useful methods that almost all Ruby objects need.
 This includes a lot of the methods that we’ve been calling on objects so far:

 ```ruby